Joel, Jennifer Regan-Lefebvre (ex- Director of Studies), Meera, Ruby and Oleg on graduation day

 Peter Jones works on the history of medieval and early modern science and medicine, including research on medical books and the circulation of medical information.

 Robin Osborne is a professor of Ancient History, and works on aspects of Greek history to which material evidence is relevant.
+His research is known for its use of the evidence of art and material culture to address historical questions.

 King's historians come from all educational backgrounds and we welcome applications from international students as well as those at school in the UK.
 A list of our standard offers is available on the entrance requirements page.
 The numbers admitted in History vary from year to year, but we rarely admit fewer than seven or more than ten undergraduates.